brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

-Machine learning and AI are used at this moment for defense In the future (think about deep-fake), it will be used for offense As Putin says: the one who masters AI Offense, will become the ruler of the world
+Machine learning and AI are used at this moment for defense In the future (think about deep-fake), it will be used for offense The one who masters AI Offense, will become the ruler of the world - **Putin**